 (1-3 yrs.)
 Bring your toddler to explore history through sight, sound, smell and touch.
-Program includes indoor and outdoor activities.
-Adults must be able to participate with children.
-Topics vary with seasons: Jan.-Toys, Feb.-Tools, Mar.-Animals on a Farm.
+Programs include indoor and outdoor activities.
+Adult must be able to participate with children.
+Topics vary with the seasons: Textiles in April, Trains in May and Farming in June.

 (5-12 yrs.)
 Bring your home school student or group for hands-on fun learning designed to enrich understanding of Fairfax County circa 1800.